Vanshdiyora/Private-Chat-and-Authentication-With-NextJs/README.md

 - `NEXT_PUBLIC_SOCKET_SERVER_URL`: URL of the Socket.io server.
 - `WEBRTC_CONFIG`: WebRTC configuration settings for peer-to-peer connections.

-## Usage

-### Chat Functionality
-Users can send and receive real-time private messages.
-The chat feature allows for seamless communication between users, with instant message delivery and reception.

-### Video Calls
-Users can initiate high-definition video calls with peers.
-The video call feature supports peer-to-peer connections, ensuring clear and smooth video communication.

-### Responsive UI
-The application adapts to different screen sizes for optimal usability.
-Whether on a desktop or mobile device, the UI adjusts to provide a consistent and user-friendly experience.

 Create a `.env.local` file in the root directory and add the required environment variables:

 ```env
 NEXT_PUBLIC_SOCKET_SERVER_URL=http://localhost:3001
 WEBRTC_CONFIG={"iceServers":[{"urls":"stun:stun.l.google.com:19302"}]}
 ```

 ## Usage

 ### Chat Functionality